Slaymish/ArticulateAI/README.md

     <a href="https://twitter.com/intent/tweet?text=Check%20out%20ArticulateAI,%20an%20exciting%20project%20on%20GitHub.&url=https://github.com/Slaymish/ArticulateAI&hashtags=AI,ArticulateAI,opensource,github,developers"><img src="http://randojs.com/images/tweetShield.svg" alt="Tweet" height="20"/></a>
 </p><br/><br/>

+<h2 align="center">✨ <b>ArticulateAI</b> is a groundbreaking tool designed to revolutionize the way we interact with spoken content. </h2>
+By using the potent Whisper API for transcription, it brings in the robust capabilities of OpenAI's GPT-3 or GPT-4 to produce intelligent responses.
+Further enhancing the user experience, it employs Elevenlabs' state-of-the-art text-to-speech technology for crisp, clear audio output.

 ArticulateAI is a powerful tool that utilizes the Whisper API for speech transcription.
 It leverages the advanced capabilities of OpenAI's GPT-3 or GPT-4 (depending on size of transcription) to provide intelligent responses, depending on the prompt setting chossen initially.
 Additionally, Elevenlabs' text-to-speech technology is employed for high-quality audio output.
 <br/>
 ## 🗣 Examples